Hcmwebs/newsletter-sign-up-with-success-message/README.md

 ### What I learned

-- Centering the marker image with the text for the lists
+- Centering the marker image with the text on the lists

 ### Continued development